felipejoribeiro/my-dev-environment/README.md

 And finally, we must add the new user in some groups to give it permissions (to run the sudo command for example).
 For that we run the command `usermod -aG wheel,audio,video,optical,storage felipejoribeiro`

 #### Installing SUDO
 Them we can install the **sudo** program.
 With pacman by running the `pacman -S sudo` command.
 And after that you can edit the sudo configurations with the command `visudo`.
-Than search for the line `# %wheel ALL=(ALL) ALL` and uncomment it.
+Than search for the line `# %wheel ALL=(ALL) ALL` and uncomment it (line 82).
 That will give privileges to your new born user, as it is in the wheel group.

 #### Installing the bootloader
 Then BIOS checks the Master Boot Record (MBR), which is a 512 byte section located first on the Hard Drive.
 It looks for a bootloader (like GRUB).
 The hard drive's partition tables are also located here.
 If you remember, we created a partition for the EFI with this exact size.
 We will install the bootloader there now.